-- Take Your Time — The biggest benefit of the Go London Explorer Pass is that you have 60 days to use it.
+- Take Your Time — One of the biggest benefits of the London Explorer Pass is that you have 60 days to use it.
 Take your time and don’t rush through these sites.
 Visit one or two sites each day and the pass will pay off.

-- Use All of the Attractions — The Go London Explorer Pass bundles admission fees for two, three, five, or seven included attractions of your choosing.
+- Use All of the Attractions — This pass bundles admission fees for up to seven included attractions of your choosing.
 Although you’ll pay less than you would at the door, you could lose money if you don’t visit the number of attractions you paid for.

-- Choose the More Expensive Attractions — Many of the attractions included on the Go London Explorer Pass are high value, which makes it easy to get your money’s worth.
-There are 19 sites that cost £15 or less on their own, though, so don’t load up on those.
+- Choose the More Expensive Attractions — Many of the attractions included on the London Explorer Pass are high value, which makes it easy to get your money’s worth.
+Visiting only the cheapest options means you could lose money.

-- Combine It with a London Pass — If you’ll be in London for four days or more, you might consider combining the Go London Explorer Pass with a 3-Day London Pass.
-That way, admission to the Tower of London, Windsor Castle, and about 20 other attractions will still be covered.
-You can then use your Go London Explorer Pass to ride the London Eye, wander through Madame Tussauds wax museum, and more.
+- Combine It with a London Pass — If you’ll be in London for four days or more, you might consider combining the London Explorer Pass with a 3-Day London Pass.
+That way, admission to Windsor Castle and about 30 other attractions will still be covered.

-Getting the Go London Explorer Pass is super simple.
-The best way to purchase your Go London Explorer Pass is online.
+Getting the London Explorer Pass is super simple.
+The best way to purchase your London Explorer Pass here!

-You have one year from the date of purchase to activate your pass.
+You have two years from the date of purchase to activate your pass.
 After that, it expires.
-There’s also a risk-free guarantee that allows you to get a refund on non-activated passes within 30 days of purchase.
+There’s also a risk-free guarantee that allows you to get a refund on non-activated passes within 90 days of purchase.

-So, is the Go London Explorer Pass worth it?
-As with all sightseeing passes, the answer depends on how you use it.
+So, is the Go City London Explorer Pass worth it?
+We think so, but it depends on how you use it.

-If you like to take your time sightseeing and only plan on visiting one or two sites per day, then the Go London Explorer Pass is probably a good fit.
+If you like taking your time and plan on visiting just one or two sites per day, then the London Explorer Pass is probably a good fit.
 Likewise, if you plan to visit several spots in the U.K. and are splitting up your stays in London, then this pass may be for you.
-The Go London Explorer Pass also boasts several attractions not found on its sister pass, making it attractive for those wanting to ride the London Eye, visit Madame Tussauds wax museum, or go to the London Dungeon.

-Of course, there are a few drawbacks.
-As we’ve mentioned, entry to the Tower of London and Windsor Castle is not available on the Go London Explorer Pass.
-However, if the pass is otherwise a good fit, you might wish to buy both the Explorer Pass and the London Pass.
-You could also purchase separate tickets to visit the sites not included with the Go London Explorer Pass, though they won’t be discounted this way.
+As we’ve mentioned, entry to Windsor Castle is not available on the London Explorer Pass.
+However, if the pass is otherwise a good fit, you might want to buy both the Explorer Pass and the London Pass.
+You could also purchase separate tickets to visit the sites not included with the London Explorer Pass, though they won’t be discounted this way.

 SAVE BIG IN LONDON!
-Grab the Go London Explorer Pass and save almost half off normal admission prices to the city’s most epic sites.
+Grab the London Explorer Pass and easily save up to 35% (or moe) on normal admission prices to the city’s most epic sites.
 Learn more here.